Digitized Forest at the World Heritage Site of Shimogamo Shrine, Kyoto Art by teamLab - TOKIO INKARAMI

-- The World Heritage Site of the Forest of Tadasu at Shimogamo Shrine -
+The World Heritage Site of the Tadasu Forest at Shimogamo Shrine.

-Tadasu Forest has been turned into an art space with the installations Resisting and Resonating Ovoids and Forest and Floating, Resonating Spheres – Shimogamo Shrine, the road approaching Shimogamo shrine and the tower gate become light artworks that are changed by people’s presence.
+Tadasu Forest has been turned into an art space with the installations Resonating Forest and Autonomous Resonating Life - Tadasu Forest at Shimogamo Shrine and Floating, Resonating Spheres - Shimogamo Shrine.
+The road approaching Shimogamo Shrine and the tower gate become light artworks that are change due to the presence of people.